Table of Contents

 8. Starting a Side Gig

-Once you’ve done some basic budgeting, it may be clear that additional income could help ease things while money is tight.
+Once you’ve made a basic budget, it may be clear that additional income could help ease things while money is tight.

 Sometimes all it takes is some extra time and energy to earn some extra cash, whether it’s selling things you no longer want or need (and decluttering at the same time), taking on a low-cost side hustle, or using your talents to pick up some freelance work.